fuzzywalrus/extract-xiso-gui/README.md

 - Optimize XISO file structure
 - Batch processing support

-## ⌨️ Command Line Usage
+## Command Line Usage

-The CLI version supports all original functionality:
+The following is documenation from the CLI version supports all original functionality:

 ### Create XISO
 ```bash